-This article will explore the various types of upper extremity exercises for spinal cord injury survivors, including wheelchair-friendly exercises.
+This article will explore various types of upper extremity exercises for spinal cord injury survivors, including wheelchair-friendly exercises, and requiring little to no equipment.
 First, let’s take a look at the benefits of exercising after spinal cord injury and how a home exercise program can help you stay motivated throughout recovery.

 The spinal cord serves as a communication pathway between the brain and the rest of the body.
 When this pathway is disrupted, the brain is unable to send signals to move specific muscles, resulting in impaired movement.
 The specific muscles affected depend on the level of injury.

 Low-level injuries affect the lower extremities, whereas high-level injuries affect both the upper and lower extremities.
-For example, individuals with lumbar-level injuries may experience weakness in the legs while individuals with cervical or high-thoracic level injuries may experience weakness in the hands and lower extremities.
+For example, individuals with lumbar-level injuries may experience weakness in the legs while individuals with cervical or high-thoracic level injuries may experience weakness in the hands, trunk, and lower extremities.

-Fortunately, the spinal cord is extremely adaptable and can reassign function via neuroplasticity, the central nervous system’s ability to rewire itself.
+Fortunately, the human body and spinal cord are extremely adaptable and can regain function via neuroplasticity, the central nervous system’s ability to rewire itself.
 Neuroplasticity is essential for recovery and is best activated through high-repetition of exercises, or massed practice.

 Types of Upper Extremity Exercises for Spinal Cord Injury